freedomson/playkubo/README.md

 - US (United States)
 - SE (Sweden)

-Copy *wpa_supplicant.conf* file to the boot partition on your SD card.
+Copy <b>*wpa_supplicant.conf*<b/> file to the boot partition on your SD card.
 In Windows this is the only partition you will be able to see.
 It will already contain some of the following files :

 bootcode.bin
 loader.bin